-As of December 31, 2020, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 55.6% of our voting stock.
-Certain of our directors are affiliated with the holders of 5% or more of our capital stock.
-In particular, Peter Thompson, M.D. is an affiliate of OrbiMed Private Investments V LP and Thilo Schroeder, Ph.D. is an affiliate Nextech V Oncology S.C.S., SIACAV-SIF.
+As of December 31, 2021, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 69% of our voting stock.
 As a result, this group of stockholders may be able to impact matters requiring stockholder approval.
 For example, they may be able to impact elections of directors, amendments of our organizational documents or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.
 The interests of this group of stockholders may not always coincide with your interests or the interests of other stockholders and they may act in a manner that advances their best interests and not necessarily those of other stockholders, including seeking a premium value for their common stock, and might affect the prevailing market price for our common stock.